The Myth of Jesus

-Although this subject is covered in page 2, the following material from different sources on the internet will add to this.
+Although this subject is covered here, the following material from different sources on the internet will add to this.
 As they are from different sources, there is obviously some overlap and repetition and difference of opinion on certain issues.

 (a)Life, his autobiography; (b)Contra Apion, a defense of Judaism; (c)The Jewish War, an eyewitness account of the revolt against Rome (66-74 CE); (d)Discourse to the Greeks Concerning Hades; (e)The Jewish Antiquities, a history of the Jews from Adam to his generation.

-There are two references to Jesus in The Jewish Antiquities.
+There are two references to a "Jesus" in The Jewish Antiquities.

 The first reference speaks of a James as the brother of Jesus: Josephus described how the high priest Ananus took advantage of the death of the Roman governor Festus in 62 CE to organize a mob to stone James.